Home Improvement

 There are different types of flushing mechanisms, depending on the toilet’s model and design.
 Here you can see more about them and the toilet cistern.

 After you’ve gotten familiar with the parts of the toilet, it is easy to identify the issue.
-Most of the times, a constantly running toilet is caused by one of the following common faults:
+Most of the time, a constantly running toilet is caused by one of the following common faults:

 Now that we’ve explained how the toilet mechanism works and determined the common faults, it’s time for the next part.
 Most of the fixes require no special tools and equipment.
-However, we recommend you to save some time and frustration by picking up some tools and materials before you start.
+However, we recommend you save some time and frustration by picking up some tools and materials before you start.

 Tools and materials required: